Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Introduction

 \section{Introduction}

-Code clones are defined as identical code fragments in different software systems \cite{bellon2007comparison}.
-Software developers tend to copy and paste existing functions and libraries instead of developing every part of their system from scratch \cite{shobha2021code}.
-Accordingly, code clones emerge automatically in most software development projects \cite{roy2018benchmarks}, {and can cause buggy code to propagate through the whole project}.
-Code Clone Detection (CCD) is an essential approach in developing and maintaining code \cite{lei2022deep}.
-Detecting code clones is useful for different applications including detecting library candidates, code comprehension, finding harmful software, and plagiarism detection \cite{ain2019systematic}.
-There are a lot of studies that develop models to detect code clones \cite{wang2021syncobert, wang2020detecting, wang2021codet5}.
-Some works only detect code clones in the same language \cite{lu2021codexglue}.
-A more recent stream of studies develops models for cross-language code clone detection (CLCCD) \cite{nafi2019clcdsa, ankali2021detection}, where the model intends to detect code snippets with the same functionality in different programming languages.
+Code Clone Detection (CCD) refers to finding functionally similar code fragments (pairs).
+CCD can cause buggy code to propagate through the whole project \cite{shobha2021code,roy2018benchmarks,bellon2007comparison} and is necessary to develop and maintain source code \cite{LEI2022111141}.
+It is an important task for many software engineering applications including finding library candidates, code comprehension, finding harmful software, and plagiarism detection \cite{ain2019systematic}, and there are numerous research on developing models to detect code clones \cite{wang2021syncobert,wang2020detecting,wang-etal-2021-codet5}.

-Two gaps exist in the CCD studies.
-First, the generalizability of the models to unseen scenarios is unknown.
-Although code clone detection methods achieve an {F1 score} (a score used for classification task) of approximately 96 percent on the BigCloneBench data {\cite{wang2021syncobert}} and MAP@R score (a metric used for information retrieval-based CCD task) of 88 percent on POJ-014 {\cite{wang2021syncobert}}, which are widely used bench marks for code clone detection, the ability of the current state of the art models for CCD to be generalized to unseen \textit{programming languages} and unseen \textit{programming problems} is rarely studied (we refer to `programming problems' as `problems' for simplicity).
-For example, can a model that is trained to detect code clones in Java, achieve the same performance for detecting code clones in Python?
-Here, unseen programming problems refer to different classes of problems.
-For instance, a model trained to detect clones for a sorting problem might fail to perform well in a domain that includes string matching.
+Although the state-of-the-art models achieve an {F1-Score} (a score used for classification task) of approximately $96$ percent on the BigCloneBench data {\cite{wang2021syncobert}} and MAP@R score (a metric used for information retrieval based CCD task) of $88$ percent on POJ-104 {\cite{wang2021syncobert}} --the widely used benchmark datasets for CCD-- the ability of the current state-of-the-art models for CCD to be generalized to \textit{unseen programming languages} and \textit{unseen programming problems} is rarely studied \cite{sonnekalb2022generalizability}, \cite{liu2021can}.
+The unseen languages and unseen problems refer to the ability of the model to detect code clones for a language that it has not been trained on and the ability of the model to detect code clones of which their functionality have never been observed in the training data, respectively.
+The generalizability of the models for CCD in this sense is one of the main aspects of our study.
+In the rest of the paper, we will refer to `programming languages' as `languages' and `programming problems' as `problems' for simplicity.

-It is worth mentioning that although the CLCCD studies detect clones in different languages, the models are trained and tested on a combined set of programming languages \cite{nafi2019clcdsa, ankali2021detection}, meaning that if we intend to use the same model to detect the clones in a different programming language, other than the ones the model was trained on, the process of building the dataset for training and testing the model should be done from scratch, thus, reducing the ability of the model to be generalized to \textit{unseen} programming languages.